 There is are 3 easy steps to solve this dilemma.

 - First verify anything you forward as true and accurate before doing so.
-If you can’t; don’t.
+If you can’t; don’t forward.

-- Every time one feels the desire to “forward to all your friends” — respect your friend’s privacy by putting all email address in the BCc: field.
+- Every time you feel the desire to “forward to all your friends” — respect your friend’s privacy by putting all email address in the BCc: field.
 If you have “friends” that expose your email address in this manner to onliners you don’t know; let them know in no uncertain terms that you do not appreciate their indiscretion.